AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-07-26-accessible-colour-palettes-and-bootstrap.markdown

 (according to the [WCAG](https://www.w3.org/WAI/intro/wcag) ratio) from all the colours in our selected colour palette.

-So take a set of, say seven colours, and go and calculate the colour contrast between all the other colours in the set and make a list of those that pass.
+So take a set of say, seven colours, and go and calculate the colour contrast between all the other colours in the set and make a list of those that pass.
 And if we change any colour, go and redo that calculation...

 This sounds about as much fun as hitting your head against a wall, it only feels good when you stop.